✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Granada, and what should I pack for it?
+When is the absolute best time to visit Granada, and what should I expect weather-wise?

 How do I get tickets for the Alhambra, and are there any tricks to seeing it without feeling rushed?

 What's the deal with tapas in Granada?
-Is it really free with drinks?
+Do I really get them for free with drinks?

-Beyond the Alhambra, what are some must-see spots that most tourists miss?
+Beyond the Alhambra, what's a must-see spot that most tourists miss?

-Is it easy to get around Granada without a car, and what's the best way to navigate the hilly terrain?
+Is it easy to get around Granada without a car, and what's the best way to navigate the hilly Albaicín?

 How many days do you need in Granada, Spain?